Bakrog/subtask2/README.md

 When a subtask command completes, OpenCode tells the main agent to "summarize the findings."
 The main agent reports back to you and no further action is taken on the subtask results.
 The agentic loop dies.

-This plugin replaces that "summarize" message with the instructions you want to give it, sending the main agent off on a mission given the subtask results.
+This plugin replaces that "summarize" message with the instructions you want to give it, sending the main agent off on a mission given the subtask(s) results.

 ## Features